Green infrastructure for Sustainable Cites

 To create a densely populated city, much of the green areas will become built land.
 As the city develops, green spaces often are turned into impervious surfaces like stone, concrete, and asphalt and we often forget that green areas are far more than just pretty places to take a stroll, but carry out important tasks in the city.

 Hard surfaces such as asphalt and stone rapidly build up heat throughout the day aggressively exacerbating urban heat island effects.
 Further, flooding risks also increase as the natural hydrologic cycle is disturbed.
 There are also well-documented negative effects on human mental health and general welfare if cities cannot provide sufficient access to green areas.

 One way to solve this problem is through green infrastructure.
 These nature-based solutions enable green areas to be built on top of the existing or new grey infrastructure, for example, a park on top of a parking garage, or an urban garden on top of a school.

-There are many different types of green infrastructure tailored to solve a variety of different problems and provide distinct ecosystem services.
+There are many different types of green infrastructures tailored to solve a variety of different problems and provide distinct ecosystem services.